 Cincinnati Bell Connector

 The Cincinnati streetcar is an electric mode of transportation operating on 3.6-mile loop connecting key communities in the city’s urban core.
-The first phase of the Cincinnati Streetcar is a $148 million development expected to attract roughly 3,000 riders a day.
-The Streetcar runs up to 18 hours a day and 365 days a year.
-The vision is to create a system that spurs development and is part of a larger multimodal transportation system that link areas outside the downtown core and throughout the larger region.
+The streetcar attracts roughly 2,000 riders a day, runs 18 hours each day and 365 days a year.
+The first phase of the streetcar was a $148 million development, but the vision is to create a system that spurs development and is part of a larger multimodal transportation system that link areas outside the downtown core and throughout the larger region.

 Map of Route